sassoftware/iot-kubernetes-monitoring-esp/README.md

 [&#11014;](#top) Top
 ### Removal

-Removal of the SAS ESP Monitoring stack is performed in the same exact way as with the Viya 4 Monitoring stack:
+Removal of the SAS ESP Monitoring stack is performed in the same exact way as with the Viya 4 Monitoring stack.
+For instance:

 ```
 User root   Host myserver   Current directory /root/Viya_Manager/Optional-Components/Monitoring/viya4-monitoring-kubernetes-main/monitoring/bin